wqking/metapp/doc/about_document.md

 ```
 The tool requires Python 3 to convert .cpp to .md files.
 It requires Python package `pip install openpyxl` to convert Excel to markdown tables.
-It requires Perl 5 to generate Table Of Content.
-Note: it works with Perl 5.26, but it doesn't work with Perl 5.32.

 In folder `metapp/tests/docsrc`, all files that name starts with "doc_" are the documentation source files.
 There are different source file types.
 For .cpp file, the comment and code in the file are parsed and converted to .md file.